|

 The guideline stresses how important it is to reduce the number of exacerbations, how you should be treated and how you can help prevent them, especially by having appropriate vaccinations, e.g. a flu jab.

 It is very important to manage these bad times and your doctor should discuss with you how to do this.
-She/he may suggest having antibiotics and/or steroid tablets at home.
+They may suggest having steroid tablets/and or antibiotics at home.

 Most people can be treated at home if they have an exacerbation, but some will need to go into hospital.
-The decision about whether to go into hospital depends on factors such as: how bad the exacerbation is; the person’s COPD; general health; and how well you would be able to cope at home.
+The decision about whether to go into hospital depends on factors such as: how bad the exacerbation is; what your COPD is normally like; general health; and how well you would be able to cope at home.

 Schemes that support this are called ‘hospital-at-home’ or ‘assisted-discharge’ schemes, and they involve healthcare professionals who have experience in helping people with COPD.
 Your doctor should look at your individual circumstances, preference, local arrangements and resources when making a decision about what is suitable for you.